Promise to Interfaith Families

 We welcome interfaith couples and families to make Anshe Emet their home.
 Anshe Emet prides itself on our diverse worship possibilities.
 We try to meet individuals and families where they are on their Jewish journeys.
 We recognize that while differing traditions and belief systems sometimes conflict, they can also be a source of strength and joy in interfaith families.
 We want to help you build strong Jewish homes and lives while embracing the richness that a multicultural family life brings.

-We recognize that interfaith families may approach a Conservative shul with some trepidation, unsure whether or not their participation will be encouraged, whether or not they will feel like they really belong.
+We recognize that interfaith families may approach a Conservative synagogue with some trepidation, unsure whether or not their participation will be encouraged, whether or not they will feel like they really belong.
 Our answer: the more you participate, the more you belong.
 At Anshe Emet we avoid don'ts when it comes to interfaith families as much as possible and focus on do's.

 Do come worship with us.